 Whether you’re a new or veteran investor, you probably want a lot of different things from an investment.
 But, deciding which investments will help you achieve your financial goals may be a bit of a challenge.
 So, rather than putting together a portfolio of investments from scratch, many financial advisors will assign you to a pre-built model portfolio.
 Here’s what to expect from a model portfolio and what to consider when selecting one.
+However, you can also work with a financial advisor to determine if this is the right strategy to help you reach your financial goals.

 Model Portfolios Explained

 Typically, financial advisors or investment managers offer a variety of portfolios to correspond with your financial goals and objectives.
 Model portfolios allow investors to use simple and effective investment methods that require minimal management effort.
+Model portfolios can free up a financial advisor to focus on financial or tax planning without giving up total portfolio control.

 Advantages of Investing in a Model Portfolio